 Tiles can be arranged in any way desired by the application developer, though some common examples might include:

-- a grid view of equally sized tiles
+- A grid view of equally sized tiles

-- a grid view of different sized tiles
+- A grid view of different sized tiles

-- a large main presenter tile with tiles for the rest of the participants in a line underneath
+- A large main presenter tile with tiles for the rest of the participants in a line underneath

-- a panel, where the tiles are arranged as if the participants were sitting at a panel table facing the audience
+- A panel, where the tiles are arranged as if the participants were sitting at a panel table facing the audience

 Updated 13 days ago